Case Studies

 Some of our young carers support a sibling, some support an adult and many support both.
 Before joining Honeypot young carers often face a range of issues including social isolation, a lack of confidence and more.
 However, after being part of our service they often tell us what an enormous impact Honeypot has had on theirs, and their families’, lives.

-Below we share just a few of of the many wonderful stories we hear.
+Below we share just a few of of the many wonderful stories of change that we hear.

 Tali is a compassionate young carer.
 Her younger brother Rico is autistic and has ADHD, as well as having craniosynostosis, and dyspraxia.
 Tali is always there for her brother and parents.